magomimmo/modern-cljs/doc/tutorial-02.md

 ```
 ![Alert Window][9]

-## Next steps
+## Next step

 In the next [tutorial][10] we're going to substitute the external
-htpp-server with a CLJ based http-server in such a way that in others
+http-server with a CLJ based http-server in such a way that in others
 tutorial we'll implement a direct communications between CLJS client
 code and CLJ server code.